Epyon01P/hasstutorial/README.md

 [Upgrading Python](#upgrading-python)

 ## Why run Home Assistant standalone?
-Why go through all the hassle of using Home Assistant as a standalone application when there are prebuilt images like Home Assistant OS?
+Why go through all the hassle of using Home Assistant as a standalone application when there are prebuilt images like Home Assistant OS, and [many more install options](https://www.home-assistant.io/installation/#advanced-installation-methods)?

 Well, using Home Assistant OS means dedicating your entire shiny new Raspberry Pi to run Home Assistant, and Home Assistant only.
 While Home Assistant, in essence, is just one Python application.